-there can be many different factors that might cause a person to divorce a spouse
+There can be many different factors that might cause a person to divorce a spouse

 There can be many different factors that might cause a person to divorce a spouse, but the most frequently cited reasons are usually related to communication problems that create distance between the parties and result in a lack of intimacy.

-For the most part, it is the lack of open communication about money problems that jeopardizes a marriage more than the financial problems alone.
+For the most part, it is the lack of open communication about money problems that jeopardize a marriage more than the financial problems alone.
 Everyone has financial issues concerning bills, debts, spending and budgets.
 How a couple deals with those issues can make or break a relationship.

 2. Communications Problems

 Family relationships with children, parents, in-laws, siblings and step-children are all sources of marital problems.
 Raising children increases stress in the home and can cause minor differences of opinion to become major rifts in a relationship.
-Discretion is the better part of valor when it comes to family and marriage.
+Discretion is the better part of valour when it comes to family and marriage.

 Sex is an important part of marriage and the source of many marriage problems.
 Every marriage requires the act of consummation by sexual intercourse.
 Failure to consummate a marriage or problems with sexual frequency, quality, and infidelity are all common reasons for marriage failure and divorce.

 Close personal friends of either spouse do not always make the transition to friends of the marriage.
 Some relationships with friends can be toxic to the marriage if they insert themselves between spouses.
 A good friend will enhance a married couple’s relationship.
 People who try to break a marriage apart are not quality friends.

 Drug, alcohol and gambling abuse are all forms of addiction that are very detrimental to a marriage.
 Even without the presence of physical or verbal abuse, the behaviour of an addicted spouse can make normal married life impossible.
 Addictions are also a common source of money problems in a marriage as well.